sixtyandme logo

 Many single women prefer solitude and want to live alone.
 Others crave living with a crowd of like-minded people of all ages.
 They want dogs, cats, kids… the whole human experience!

-Some women prefer to stay where they have always lived, in a big family houses in the suburbs.
+Some women prefer to stay where they have always lived, in a big family house in the suburbs.
 Others are perfectly happy to pull up roots and settle in a small urban apartment.

 Many women love the idea of retirement communities filled with lots of people and activities.
 Others can’t wait to rush home, shut the door behind them and snuggle up with their dog or cat.
 We are all unique!